The CPQ Implementation Guide and Avoiding Common Pitfalls

 The CPQ Implementation Guide Step 1: Define your project

 Setting your teams up for success by defining goals before the project starts is an essential way to clearly state where the project should head and even timelines.
 All implementation projects need to start with planning and definition.
 The objective of the first phase is to reach a joint agreement about the project.
 It consists of one or more workshops to determine the functional needs of the solution, and it also forms the basis for the project budget and timeline.
+As part of the CPQ best practices, this first stage helps you understand what type of system and tools you will need, allowing you to set up a list of things that will be required to implement the platform.

 Creating a roadmap for success